-Holland has a modern and extensive railway network, which includes around 400 stations.
+The Netherlands have a modern and extensive railway network, which includes around 400 stations.
 Intercity (faster) trains run between the larger cities, and Sprinter (slower) trains connect smaller stations.
-It’s easy to explore Holland by train!
+It’s easy to explore the Netherlands by train!

 The price of your journey depends on the travel distance.
 Visit NS.nl website for current fares on your route.

 If you take a high-speed Intercity Direct train between Amsterdam and Rotterdam, you will need to purchase an Intercity direct supplement.
-The supplement for a one-way journey costs € 2,40.
+The supplement for a one-way journey costs € 2,90 in 2024.

-OV-chipcards can be purchased at service desks or OV-chip marked machines at the train stations, at GVB or other transport providers Tickets & Info offices or vending machines.
+OV-chipcards can be purchased at service desks or OV-chip marked machines at the train stations, at Tickets & Info offices or vending machines.

 How long is a train ticket valid?

-A single or return train ticket is valid on the date indicated on the ticket.
+A single or return train ticket in the Netherlands is valid on the date indicated on the ticket.
 It means that you can take any local train on the chosen date and route.
 But you can use the ticket only once.

 Check-in and check-out

-No matter which ticket you are using (except for the e-tickets) and the start and the end of your trip you have to check-in and check-out.
+No matter which type of ticket you are using (except for the e-tickets) at the start and the end of your trip you have to check-in and check-out.
 Simply scan your ticket or OV-card at the special card readers.
-You can find them at station halls (not inside trains!), metro gates and near the entrance doors in trams and buses.
+You can find them at station halls, metro gates and near the entrance doors in trams and buses.